 - Spray Paint for Marking

-First outline where you want to install your new paver patio, walkway or driveway.
+First outline where you want to install your new paver patio, walkway, or driveway.
 Using spray paint or any other marking material, measure and outline the area where you’re installing the pavers.

 Once you have outlined the area the next step is to excavate.
 You want to make sure you dig deep enough to lay a solid foundation.
-Without creating the proper foundation your pavers will shift, raise or sink within a few seasons.
+Without creating the proper foundation your pavers will shift, raise, or sink within a few seasons.
 Depth will always depend on the type of installation you are doing.
-For all projects you want to excavate an additional foot on each side of the installation to provide a wide and sturdy base.
+For all projects, you want to excavate an additional foot on each side of the installation to provide a wide and sturdy base.

-Tip: If you are hiring a contractor be sure to ask them how much they excavate.
+Tip: If you are hiring a contractor to be sure to ask them how much they excavate.
 Sometimes, contractors will try to save money by only digging an inch or two.